tesfahunboshe/Workforce-Management-App-with-Shiny/README.md

 Submit Preferences --> The advocates can use this page to submit the availabilities.
 The submissions are visible to the admin user in requests folder.

-Help --> Under development

-Download Schedule --> Download your teams's schedule for the current month
+Team Schedule --> See and download your teams's schedule for the chosen day

 The app is available at: https://tesfahunboshe.shinyapps.io/Workforce-Management-App-with-Shiny/